stefan-hoeck/idris2-chem/src/Doc/Tut1.md

 using `atomicNr` and `symbol` in your implementations.
 Have a look at the type and documentation of function `on` from the prelude to help you with this.

+Note that `Bits8` is an unsigned integer primitive ranging from 0 to 255.
+`Bits64`.
+There are also the signed counterparts:
+`Int8` up to `Int64`.
+Finally, `Integer` is a signed arbitrary precision integral type, and `Nat` is an unsigned arbitrary precision integral type (with a lot of magic support from the compiler because it is so important for writing proofs in Idris2).
+All of these support the usual arithmetic operations, and you can use integer literals like `12` to create a value for one of these types.

 #### 2. A Binary Tree